Code Health Assessment

 Overview

-Severity: Major Quality Sub-Characteristic: Functional Correctness Screen(s): Item Detail (/[page]) Component(s): Inline date formatting in app/[page]/page.tsx
+Severity: Major Quality Sub-Characteristic: Functional Completeness Screen(s): Search Detail (/search/[collection]) Component(s): app/search/[collection]/page.tsx

 Recommendation: